 As the FHA underscores, each of these dangerous conditions on their own can increase the risk of a traffic collision.
-And during winter weather advisories in Providence, more than one—and often many—of these conditions is present.
+And during winter weather advisories in Providence, more than one—and often many—of these conditions are present.

 Safety Precautions During Winter Weather Advisories